-Comprehensive Student Educational Plan (SEP):
+Comprehensive Student Educational Plan (CSEP):

-Before completing 15 units, or their third semester, students are notified that they must declare a course of study and complete a Comprehensive Student Educational Plan (SEP).
+Before completing 15 units, or their third semester, students are notified that they must declare a course of study and complete a Comprehensive Student Educational Plan (CSEP).

-Students may schedule a group advisement session to develop their individual Comprehensive SEP to help guide them in reaching their educational goal.
-Schedule group advisement in the Counseling Department, in Student Services Annex, or call 818 947-2600, ext.
-4200.
+Students may schedule an individual counseling appointment Comprehensive SEP to help guide them in reaching their educational goal.
+Schedule appointments in the Counseling Department, in Student Services Annex, or call 818 947-2600, ext.
+4200, or go online to: http://lavc.edu/counseling/appointments.html

-Individual counseling appointments may be scheduled online at: http://lavc.edu/counseling/appointments.html for: